 You can also do mathematical calculations directly in the search box to get the results in the calculator.
 For example, searching 5+5*10-5 will show the result of 50 in a calculator.

-You can convert values from one unit to another unit directly on search box.
+This Google Search shortcut will help you to convert values from one unit to another unit directly from the search box.
 The syntax is as follows:

 unit1 in unit2